 What is Laser Dentistry?

-In laser dentistry, dental procedures are performed using lasers.
-The use of lasers allows many dental procedures to be performed with great precision, few complications and very little pain.
-Lasers are versatile tools that can be used in the following dental procedures:
+In laser dentistry, lasers allow dentists to perform dental procedures using the latest technology.
+Our dentists, Dr. Maxine Sindledecker and Dr. Amanda Sindledecker, use lasers during many dental procedures to perform with great precision, few complications, and very little pain.
+Lasers are versatile tools that our staff at Sindledecker Dentistry can use can in conjunction with other dental tools during one of the following dental procedures:

 - Cavity detection